 Dr. Nicholas Perricone became famous in the 1990’s for The Perricone Prescription for treating wrinkles.
 Perricone was a regular guest on almost all US network television shows appealing to women, from Oprah to Dr. Oz.
 The Acne Prescription was a follow-up to his much more successful book on aging skin care.

 Dr. Perricone does not offer a lot of ideas for acne care, but he offers some very good ones.
-Using his experience with antioxidants for treating wrinkles, he explains how alpha-lipoic acid and DMAE can be used to repair indented and outward-facing acne scars, and how to use diet to reduce inflammation.
-There are no miracle cures in Perricone’s acne book, and you will find the same basic recommendations in his other books, but the recommendations on antioxidants alone are worth the price of the book if you have not looked through the pages on this site.
+Using his experience with antioxidants for treating wrinkles, he explains how alpha-lipoic acid and DMAE4 can be used to repair indented and outward-facing acne scars, and how to use diet to reduce inflammation.
+There are no miracle cures in Perricone’s acne book, and you will find the same basic recommendations in his other books, but the recommendations on antioxidants5 alone are worth the price of the book if you have not looked through the pages on this site.

 Breaking Out: A Woman’s Guide to Coping with Acne at Any Age by Lydia Preston and Tina Alster

 During their reproductive years, many women tend to break out with acne in odd places in sync with their menstrual periods.
-Usually starting just before menstruation and resolving just before ovulation, acne can break out on the face, around the breasts, and on the back and shoulders only to heal as estrogen levels rise during the first 10 days of the next menstrual period.
-This book tells women what they need to know to about premenstrual acne—and answers common questions about why many women’s acne actually gets worse in their adult years.
+Usually starting just before menstruation and resolving just before ovulation, acne can break out on the face, around the breasts, and on the back and shoulders only to heal as estrogen levels rise6 during the first 10 days of the next menstrual period.
+This book tells women what they need to know to about premenstrual acne7—and answers common questions about why many women’s acne actually gets worse in their adult years.